Anesthesia Error Medical Malpractice Claims in Georgia

 Is anesthesia awareness malpractice?

-It may be, depending on whether proper monitoring and standards were followed.
+It may be, depending on whether proper monitoring and standards of care were followed.

 Can hospitals be liable for anesthesia errors?